phptek/silverstripe-exodus/README.md

     #> composer require phptek/silverstripe-exodus

-Please see the included [Migration](docs/en/migration.md) document, that describes exactly how to configure the tool to perform a site-scrape / migration.
+Please see the included [Migration](docs/en/migration.md) document, that describes exactly how to configure the tool to perform a content migration.

-There is also an [example database-dump](docs/en/example.sql) (MySQL/MariaDB only) provided which you can import into your DB to get you up and running quickly.
+**Notes**

+* If using php-fpm, you may need to tweak the settings found in `www.conf`.
+Contrary to popular belief, the default `pm = dynamic` may not suffice.
+In (limited) testing we used `pm = static` with `pm.max_children = 25` as opposed to the default `10` which helped crawling a ~250 page site.
+Tweaking php-fpm gives your application more system resources to call upon during larger site-crawls.

 ## License